…and the new post-natal you

 3. Another great reason breast is best

 Other than all those glorious health benefits your baby will get from drinking mum’s milk – how seriously convenient is it when you’re travelling to have a built-in kitchen!!
-No running to the shop because you’re out of formula, no boiling, washing and sterilising to worry about – milk available 24/7 on demand!
+No running to the shop because you’re out of formula, no boiling, washing and sterilising to worry about – milk available 24/7 on-demand!
 But wait you want more?
-Sucking on mum’s boob can help equalise the pressure in a little one’s ears on takeoff and descent on the plane.
+Sucking on mum’s boob can help equalise the pressure in a little one’s ears on takeoff and descent on the plane – all of our breastfeeding tips for travelling mums here.

-Now fear not bottle feeding mums, you’re not forgotten.
-You can, of course, give baby a dummy or bottle in equally the same way to suck on, and with a little preparation you can get hot water on a plane and arrange for bottles to be washed – but you really can’t beat the convenience of the boob!
+Now fear not bottle-feeding mums, you’re not forgotten.
+You can, of course, give your baby a dummy/pacifier or bottle in equally the same way to suck on, and with a little preparation you can get hot water on a plane and arrange for bottles to be washed – but you really can’t beat the convenience of the boob!

 Do remember a nursing cover, this has been my saviour over the years and has given me the confidence to feed my babies anywhere and everywhere I need to while maintaining our privacy